BlizAce/Agent7/README.md

 # Agent7 - AI Task Management System

-Agent7 is a comprehensive AI-powered task management system that uses Claude CLI and local LLMs (via LM Studio) for autonomous software development tasks.
-Features intelligent orchestration, session management, automated testing, and a modern web UI.
+Agent7 is a comprehensive AI-powered task management system for autonomous software development. **Version 2.2+ works entirely with LM Studio** - no API required, no rate limits, completely local!

-## 🚀 New in Version 2.0
+## 🎉 New in Version 2.2 (Current)

+- **100% Local with LM Studio**: No Claude CLI required, completely free and unlimited
+- **Simpler Architecture**: Single AI system, easier to use and maintain
+- **Full Tool Chain**: Project exploration (7 tools) + file operations work seamlessly
+- **Iterative Execution**: LM Studio explores, creates, validates in intelligent cycles
+- **No Session Limits**: Run as long as you want with your local model

+## 🚀 Features from Version 2.0-2.1

 - **Web-Based UI**: Modern dashboard accessible at `http://localhost:5000`
 - **Intelligent Orchestration**: LM Studio orchestrates Claude for optimal results